AntiPaSTO: Self-Supervised Honesty Steering via Anti-Parallel Representations: Abstract

 \section{Abstract}

 As models grow more capable, humans cannot reliably verify what they say.
 Scalable steering requires methods that are internal, self-supervised, and transfer out-of-distribution; existing methods satisfy some but not all three.
 We introduce AntiPaSTO, which separates representations along an antiparallel axis (+1/-1 produce opposite shifts), with coherence constraints preventing collapse.
-Human input is minimal: two contrasting words inserted into template sentences, no preference labels.
-Using 800 such pairs on Gemma-3-1B, AntiPaSTO beats prompting baselines by 6.9x on DailyDilemmas and maintains bidirectional control where prompting triggers refusal.
+Training uses only two contrasting words inserted into template sentences, with no preference labels.
+When we use 800 such synthetic pairs on Gemma-3-1B, AntiPaSTO beats prompting baselines by 6.9x Steering F1 on DailyDilemmas and wins on 5 of 6 tested value axes.
+We also find preliminary evidence that it maintains bidirectional control where prompting triggers refusal.